Who Wins in a Downturn?

 2. Cash Holders Who Are Willing to Put It to Work

-Those who leave large sums in the bank are set for more punishment as interest rates (though higher than they have been in recent years), are still likely to stay well behind the rate of inflation, which is even higher still.
-Even before recent events you might have heard us say that cash is trash.
+Those who leave large sums in the bank are set for more punishment as interest rates will continue to lag inflation.
+Even before recent events, you might have heard us say that cash is trash.

-Share markets (stocks) and the NZ property market have fluctuated and fallen over much of this calendar year.
+Share markets (stocks) have fluctuated or fallen over recent years, and for some, this may be the first time in their adult lives they’ve seen the New Zealand property market track backwards, too.
 Smart investors with some cash to spare can win by investing more at times like these.
 Investing right now could be thought of as a necessary shopping trip when everything you need is on sale.
 This might take the form of:

 • Investing a lump sum or regular surplus into the share market (either directly or through funds).
-The world’s wealthiest people have been investing more than usual, and for personal investors the exact same theory can apply
+The world’s wealthiest people often invest more than usual at times like this.
+For personal investors, the exact same principle applies.

 3. Those With a Win-Win Mindset

-Winners know that perspective and mindset is everything.
-The difference between a winning and losing mindset can be small, but it's distinct and is incredibly important.
+Winners know that perspective and mindset are everything.
+The difference between a winning and losing mindset can be small, but it's distinct and incredibly important.

-Consider a used car salesperson who sells cars hiding serious mechanical issues.
-Over the long run, this will lead to complaints, bad online reviews, and legal action.
+A used car salesperson who sells cars hiding serious mechanical issues.
+In the long run, this will lead to bad online reviews, complaints and legal action.
 This will soon lead to the downfall of the dodgy salesperson – certainly not a win.
+On the other hand, a great used car salesperson would likely benefit from referrals from people who’d just purchased cars, and even from repeat customers who have purchased and may look to upgrade or change vehicles in a couple of years.

-Resilience (or resiliency) is our ability to adapt and bounce back when things don't go as planned.
-Resilient people don't wallow or dwell on failures or about seemingly bad situations; they acknowledge the situation, learn from any mistakes they’ve made, and then move forward.
+Resilience is our ability to adapt and bounce back when things don't go as planned.
+Resilient people don't wallow or dwell on failures or seemingly bad situations; they acknowledge the situation, learn from any mistakes they’ve made, and then move forward.

 According to the research of leading psychologist, Susan Kobasa, there are three elements that are essential to resilience: